PalisadoesFoundation/developer-docs/docs/internships/gsoc/ideas.md

            3. Generate announcements that yield better response rates.
       3. Integrate AI functionality into a separate repository for scalability.
    4. **Refactoring:**
-         1. Reduce technical debt in the Talawa Mobile and Talawa Admin code bases.
+         1. Reduce technical debt in the API, Talawa Mobile and Talawa Admin codebases related to this feature.
+Other refactoring is out of scope.
          2. Improve security to meet modern standards.
 3. **References:**
    - https://docs-admin.talawa.io/docs/docs/plugins/plugin-architecture